 B.S.N.-D.N.P. with Family Nurse Practitioner Focus

 The program meets the recommended standards for nurse practitioner education set forth by the American Association of Colleges of Nursing and the National Organization of Nurse Practitioner Faculties.
-It has been designed for each student to obtain their F.N.P. degree and be eligible to sit for certification during the program.
+It has been designed for each student to obtain their F.N.P. degree and be eligible to sit for a national board certification exam during the program.
 Each student will complete a clinical research project focused on improving patient care and implementing evidence into practice settings.
 The project will be guided by expert faculty and focus on each students’ passion for improving health outcomes.

 The nursing profession faces a critical leadership shortage.
 Nurses are being asked to shoulder greater levels of responsibility, while mastering increasingly complex scientific knowledge and technology.
 The BSN-DNP degree with Family Nurse Practitioner focus will qualify you to meet the demand for highly proficient practitioners and professional leaders.
 You'll be highly qualified to provide primary care, lead nursing teams, interact with varied health care specialists, mentor young professionals and help to formulate future policies and practices.
 Your ability to measure health care outcomes and complete program evaluations will enhance patient care on both an individual and community level.

 Consider UNC's B.S.N.-D.N.P. degree if you want to:

 - Reach your full potential in nursing as an advanced practice nurse

 - Make a difference in patient outcomes on a daily basis

 - Become and advance practice nurse with highly specialized skills